Master of Science and Professional Science Masters in Computer Science and Quantitative Methods

-- Math Instruction (only offered as a Master of Science)
+- Math Instruction (only offered as a Master of Science / online and on-campus)

 Intended as an alternative to research-focused doctoral programs, P.S.M. programs normally consist of study in a designated science or mathematics discipline but also contain a professional component that provides a fundamental education in professional fields such as communication, policy, business, law, or cybersecurity.